 How much do you value intellectual property your business?

-At We Buy Houses, it’s one of our most important assets.
-So much so that we’ve recently launched a Trademark and IP Portal to help educate real estate investors, educators, and technology providers about the We Buy Houses intellectual property.
+At We Buy Houses®, it’s one of our most important assets.
+So much so that we’ve recently launched a Trademark and IP Portal to help educate real estate investors and others about the We Buy Houses intellectual property.

-Especially when it comes to Internet activity, there are generally two types of people that seriously violate copyrights, trademarks, and other IP.
+Especially when it comes to Internet activity, there are generally three types of people that seriously violate copyrights, trademarks, and other intellectual property.

 This is the person who just doesn’t know any better.
 Prior to starting a business, I was one of these people.
 Generally this person just doesn’t know any better and didn’t fully think through what they were doing and why it was wrong.
 Here are a few examples of IP violations that this person might engage in:

 - Copying a website design they like and changing the company name to their own